shortstheory/APStreamline/README.md

 The code makes use of GStreamer libraries for creating the streaming pipelines.

+### Recent Changes

+APStreamline was first released in a beta image of APSync in [September 2018](https://discuss.ardupilot.org/t/apsync-with-apstreamline-beta/33247).
+The latest release supports the following features and needs to built from source:

+* ***NEW***: Support for using the hardware encoder for Jetson TX1/TX2 CSI cameras

+* ***NEW***: More flexiblity for UVC/CSI cameras with more options to change the camera's resolution and frame-rate

+* **Automatic** quality selection based on **bandwidth** and **packet loss** estimates

+* **Selection** of network interfaces to stream the video

+* <s>Options to **record** the live-streamed video feed to the companion computer</s>.
+This had to be removed because of stability issues.

+* **Manual control** over resolution and framerates

+* **Multiple** camera support using RTSP

+* **Hardware-accelerated** encoding for the **Raspberry Pi** camera on the Raspberry Pi

+* Camera settings **configurable** through the **APWeb GUI**

 ## Running the Code

 ### Hardware

 All the following instructions are for installing APStreamline and APWeb on the CC.
 A Raspberry Pi 2/3/3B+ with the latest version of Raspian or APSync is a good choice.
-Intel NUC's are excellent choices as well.
+Intel NUC's are good choices as well.
 As of April 2019, APStreamline also provides support for the Nvidia Jetson TX1/TX2 boards and its CSI cameras with the `tegra-video` drivers.

 Do note that the Raspberry Pi 3 and 3B+ have **very** low power Wi-Fi antennae which aren't great for video streaming.
 Using a portable Wi-Fi router like the TPLink MR3020 can dramatically improve range.
 Wi-Fi USB dongles working in hotspot mode can help as well.